Thomas-Walker-Lynch/DA2X/doc/context.md

 The pointers are made at wire up time, which is before the program runs.
 Ideally they would be made by the compiler.
 At compile time we will know the namsespace for the parent, `ns_parent`, as that is where the tableau is that we are initializing.
-However, for a general use conveyance, the type of the grandparent depends on who is conveying the general use conveyance, so there might not be a single value for this at compile time.
+However, for a general use sequence, the type of the grandparent depends on who is continueing the general use sequence, so there might not be a single value for this at compile time.

-OK, so we add a second pointer to the top of the tableau abstract parent type, and this is a pointer to the current child conveyance's context.
-As the `current_child_context` is now in the tableau, it need not be an argument for `general_convey`.  `general_convey` is left with a single argument, that of a pointer to the tableau.
+OK, so we add a second pointer to the top of the tableau abstract parent type, and this is a pointer to the current child sequence's context.
+As the `current_child_context` is now in the tableau, it need not be an argument for `general_continue`.  `general_continue` is left with a single argument, that of a pointer to the tableau.

 # Dereference-up algorithm proposal

-Conveyance c0 has a tableau that holds contexts for other general purpose conveyances. c1 is such a conveyance.  c0 then conveys c1.  c1 also has a tableau, and it holds contexts for other conveyances also, including for c2.
+Sequence c0 has a tableau that holds contexts for other general purpose sequences. c1 is such a sequence.  c0 then continues c1.  c1 also has a tableau, and it holds contexts for other sequences also, including for c2.

-Suppose we executing in c1 and reach the point where we will call `general_convey c2`.
+Suppose we executing in c1 and reach the point where we will call `general_continue c2`.

-## Before conveying `general_convey`
+## Before continueing `general_continue`

-`general_convey` is in the main lexical scope.
+`general_continue` is in the main lexical scope.
 It makes uses an arguments pad, and the pad is stack base allocated and also within the main lexical scope.

-we must copy `general_convey`'s two arguments to its arguments pad before executing `convey general_convey`.
-One argument is a pointer to a tableau, and the other is a copy of  a `GeneralConveyance·Ptr`.
+we must copy `general_continue`'s two arguments to its arguments pad before executing `continue general_continue`.
+One argument is a pointer to a tableau, and the other is a copy of  a `GeneralSequence·Ptr`.

-Specifically in our example case, the c1 conveyance copies a pointer to its tableau to `general_convey`'s arguments pad, and it copies the connection it wants to follow to the arguments pad.
-It then executes `convey general_convey`.
+Specifically in our example case, the c1 sequence copies a pointer to its tableau to `general_continue`'s arguments pad, and it copies the connection it wants to follow to the arguments pad.
+It then executes `continue general_continue`.

-## direct `general_convey` to a child
+## direct `general_continue` to a child

 In this case c1's tableau holds c2's context (arguments and connections).
 Thus c2 is encapsulated by c1.

-For a direct connection, the `convey general` statement executed in c1 does the following:
+For a direct connection, the `continue general` statement executed in c1 does the following:
 1. Copies the connection leading to c2 to `GeneralConvey·args.next`.
 This is the second argument.
 2. Places a copy of the c2's context pointer into c1's `ns##·tableau.context_in_use`.
    This pointer is found in the second argument passed in.
-3. It then conveys c2.
+3. It then continues c2.

 After these steps there are three pointers to c2's context.
 One is at the top of the c1's tableau, and the two others are in the original and the copy of the